Afcon: Comoros qualify, what does it mean for Kenya, Salah? | Goal.com

 The two countries meet in Nairobi on Thursday afternoon, both knowing that the result could have significant consequences for their prospects of reaching the Nations Cup.

-The Comoros’ achievement—the first ever Afcon qualification for world’s 160th biggest country and the team ranked 130th in the Fifa World Rankings—is an outstanding feat, but where exactly does it leave the Liverpool forward and the Harambee Stars?
+The Comoros’ achievement—the first ever Afcon qualification for world’s 160th biggest country and the team ranked 130th in the Fifa World Rankings—is an outstanding feat, but it also has direct consequences for the Liverpool forward and the Harambee Stars.

 Victor Wanyama will be missing in action for the Harambee Stars 🇰🇪— Goal Kenya (@GoalcomKenya) March 24, 2021